so exceedingly large or extensive as to suggest a giant

 noticed early in the morning some of the time you wake up and hear garbage trucks?”

-press or grind with a crushing noise
+press with a crushing noise

 Ever since Larry got these new leather gloves he was giving Super Maytag Washes because he could